DomJWise/ooRexxDebugger/README.md

    - RexxDebuggerBSFUI.rex in required for the Swing/AWT version

-On Windows when both modules are available the native ooDialog module will be preferred but this can be overridden by including ::REQUIRES RexxDebuggerBSFUI.rex in your source.
-If the source also includes ::REQUIRES RexxDebugger.rex the latter must appear later on in the source for this override to work.
+On Windows when both modules are available the native ooDialog module will be preferred but this can be overridden by including ::REQUIRES "RexxDebuggerBSFUI.rex" in your source.
+If the source also includes ::REQUIRES "RexxDebugger.rex" the latter must appear later on in the source for this override to work.
 Alternatively if launching via RexxDebugger you can specify the /javaui command line option (see below)

 On Unix platforms the (bash) script rexxdebugger can be copied into the path e.g. /usr/local/bin and marked executable.
 This will invoke RexxDebugger.rex from the rexx executable passing all your arguments, saving you from having to type e.g. rexx RexxDebugger ....